afiq-aswadi/anki-assistant/README.md

 ## Disclaimer

 This addon was intended for personal use.
 I don't plan on maintaining it, but feel free to fork it and make your own changes!
+Pull requests are appreciated.